ducquando/learn-swift/Language Guide/2-simple-statements.md

 </thead>
 <tbody>
   <tr>
-    <td colspan="2">defines a range that runs from first value to last value; the first value must not be greater than the last value</td>
+    <td colspan="2">Defines a range that runs from first value to last value.
+The first value must not be greater than the last value</td>
   </tr>
   <tr>
     <td>...</td>